The Reboot Cleanse Diet – Two Common Struggles

 As with any journey, where you start on the Reboot Cleanse depends on where you are.
 The further away is your regular, every day diet from an all vegetable and fruit diet — the slower must be your transition into a veggie/fruit juice diet/cleanse.
 Given that a cleanse demands rest, you should choose to cleanse when you can be less active than normal, and that includes ratcheting down the exercise intensity.

 During a cleanse, you’re likely to lose both fat and muscle, so you could supplement with vegetable-based protein like pea, hemp protein or protein made from sprouts.
-In the past, I mostly have used whey protein powder, which frankly is not ideal because whey is a diary product and diary is acidic, whereas a cleanse is about getting your body more alkaline.
+In the past, I mostly have used whey protein powder, which frankly is not ideal because whey is a dairy product and dairy is acidic, whereas a cleanse is about getting your body more alkaline.
 (This is the whey product I use.)
 These days, however, I use hemp and sprout protein (see the Amazon.com selections below).

 Note: If you’re also going to use supplements, save time and money with this exceptionally comprehensive guide.